-A Connected Multi-Modal City integrates technology with the built environment to provide flexible, affordable and accessible multi-modal transportation options for everyone.
+A Connected Multi-Modal City integrates technology with the built environment to provide flexible, affordable, and accessible multi-modal transportation options for everyone.

-The City and County of Denver, Denver Public Schools, and RTD are working together to offer a free RTD pass to all school-age children in Denver.
-This card already offers a multitude of other benefits throughout the city as well.
-This project is currently on hold while RTD finalizes its’ pass programs.
+The City and County of Denver, Denver Public Schools (DPS), and RTD are working together to offer a free RTD pass to all school-age children in Denver.
+Currently, the MyDenver card provides youth, ages 5-18, free access to recreation centers, pools, and cultural facilities.

 "In December 2015, we launched our Smart City Challenge, asking mid-sized cities across America to develop ideas for an integrated, first-of-its-kind smart transportation system that would use data, applications, and technology to help people and goods move more quickly, cheaply, and efficiently."